Thefrank/jellyfin-server-freebsd/README.md

 # Updates

-This package will lag behind the official Jellyfin product as it is not a part their CI/CD process and relies on me manually building.
+This package will lag behind the official Jellyfin product as it is not a part their CI/CD process and relies on me manually building it.
 If it lags more than a week behind and you want updates please **OPEN A TICKET**.

 # TODO